 As the fight against the COVID-19 outbreak continues, hospitals and medical workers around the country are facing a shortage of critical supplies.
 Looking for ways to help, a team of quick-thinking employees from The Aerospace Corporation collected crucial medical equipment to donate responsibly to local hospitals.
-The cross-organizational team located N95 masks and other personal protective equipment (PPE) from Aerospace’s Environmental Health and Safety Emergency Preparedness, Engineering and Technology Group (ETG) and the Physical Science Laboratories (PSL).
+The cross-organizational team located N95 masks and other personal protective equipment (PPE) from Aerospace’s Environmental Health and Safety Department, Engineering and Technology Group (ETG) and the Physical Science Laboratories (PSL).

 "It is truly incredible that these employees saw the possibilities here and worked to make it happen," said Chuck Gustafson, Chief Velocity Officer of Aerospace.
 "They may literally have saved lives by doing so.
 I am proud to be their colleague."